Sergey Bezdenezhnykh: Early life and career

 Sergey Bezdenezhnykh was born on 25 August 1979 in Amursk (Khabarovsk Krai).
 His father was an electrician and his mother was a kindergarten teacher.

 In 1994 Bezdenezhnykh joined Liberal Democratic Party of Russia.
 He later was an aide to State Duma member Sergey Semyonov in 1998–2000 (Semyonov lost re-election in 1999).
 Simultaneously, Sergey Bezdenezhnykh was a member of Political Consultative Council under Governor Viktor Ishayev in 1998–1999.
 Bezdenezhnykh later was a member of Council of Political Parties under Khabarovsk Mayor Aleksandr Sokolov.

 Sergey Bezdenezhnykh graduated Khabarovsk State Industrial Economic College in 2005 with a diploma in legal.
 In 2005–2006 Bezdenezhnykh worked as a jurist in timber trading company LLP "Alkuma", which was owned by Khabarovsk LDPR leader Sergey Furgal.
 Since 2006 Sergey Bezdenezhnykh was general director of Alkuma.
 In 2007 Bezdenezhnykh was chairman of the board of directors of retailer "KM".

-In 2005–2014 Sergey Bezdenezhnykh served as and aide to Khabarovsk Krai Legislative Duma members Nikolay Mistryukov (business partner of Sergey Furgal and Vyacheslav Furgal (elder brother of Sergey Furgal).
+In 2005–2014 Sergey Bezdenezhnykh served as and aide to Khabarovsk Krai Legislative Duma members Nikolay Mistryukov (business partner of Sergey Furgal) and Vyacheslav Furgal (elder brother of Sergey Furgal).
 Bezdenezhnykh also was a member of Khabarovsk's Industrial District Territorial Electoral Commission in 2008–2014.

-In 2009 Bezdenezhnykh graduated Pacific State University with a diploma in legal.
+In 2009 Bezdenezhnykh graduated Pacific State University with a diploma in law.

 Sergey Bezdenezhnykh ran for Khabarovsk City Duma in 2009.
-He placed third (among three candidates) in Constituency №16 with 23.95% of the vote, losing to incumbent Izabella Proshina (CPRF, 42.33%).
+He placed third (among three candidates) in Constituency No.16 with 23.95% of the vote, losing to incumbent Izabella Proshina (CPRF, 42.33%).

-In 2010 Bezdenezhnykh ran for Khabarovsk Krai Legislative Duma as No.3 in LPDR party list's Industrial territorial group and in Promyshlenny constituency №5.
+In 2010 Bezdenezhnykh ran for Khabarovsk Krai Legislative Duma as No.3 in LDPR party list's Industrial territorial group and in Promyshlenny constituency No.5.
 In the constituency Bezdenezhnykh placed fourth with 12.85% of the vote.

 In 2011 Sergey Bezdenezhnykh ran for the Head of Korfovsky.
 He won 23.73% of the vote and placed third among three candidates.